-A negative mass-energy ρ results from a reference wave leading its partner by between ¼-cycle and ¾-cycle; i.e. ρ < 0, where
+A negative mass-energy ρ results from a reference wave leading its partner by between ¼-cycle and ¾-cycle; i.e. , where ρ < 0, where

-However, this does nor result in negative mass in the classical sense; in the context of gravitation, the dynamic effect is almost the same regardless of sign: the width of the window for solutions is the same (so the displacement effect has approximately the same probability), but the position of the window is different.
+This does not result in negative mass in the classical sense; in the context of gravitation, the dynamic effect is almost the same regardless of sign.

 The boson's waves can be interpreted as components of a simple oscillator.
 When these two waves are plotted on orthogonal axes, the mass-energy is equivalent to the elliptical deviation from a circle, such that a circle has a mass-energy of zero.